klaudiawolinska/youtube-content-search/README.md

    * Create a **Cortex Search Service** on top of comments and video metadata.
    * Enable **semantic queries** like:

-     > “What are people saying about self-development videos in Japan?”
+     > “What music are people excited about right now?”

 4. **Streamlit App (Snowsight)**